ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Other specialized features, however, can also be strictly required by an application and thus further constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only Protocol Stacks that provide this feature are eligible to be used, e.g., Protocol Stacks that include a multipath protocol or a protocol that supports connection migration.
 A Transport Services API needs to allow applications to define such requirements and constrain the options available to a Transport Services implementation.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

-To control these specialized features, the application can declare its preference – whether the presence of a specific feature is prohibited, should be avoided, can be ignored, is preferred, or is required in the Pre-Establishment phase.
+To control these specialized features, the application can declare its preference – whether the presence of a specific feature is prohibited, should be avoided, can be ignored, is preferred, or is required in the pre-establishment phase.
 An implementation of a Transport Services API would honor this preference and allow the application to query the availability of each specialized feature after a successful establishment.

 ## Select Between Equivalent Protocol Stacks {#equivalence}